jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/Resources/ModuleZoomRoom.md

 In order to Navigate to a Cohort's Zoom Room you only need to follow a few steps.

 1. Log in to Zoom using your App Academy credentials.
-2. In your Browser, Navigate to the [Progress Tracker Site][progress-tracker-site] Site.
+2. In your Browser, Navigate to the [Progress Tracker Site][progress-tracker-site].
 3. In the upper left corner you can choose from any of the current online cohorts.
+The cohort choice will be based on Starting Month. (**NOTE: Where do they croos-reference the Module number to the starting Month?**)

    ![cohort choice][progress-tracker-1]

-4. After choosing the cohort you want to visit, press the join online button and you will be taken to the coordinating zoom room in your Zoom app.
+4. After choosing the cohort you want to visit, press the **Join Online** button and you will be taken to the coordinating zoom room in your Zoom app.

 ![join zoom][join-zoom]